SelfCareMap

 • Cured Meat (1 pick): $4–$6

-→ Look for store-brand salami, pepperoni, or prosciutto (often in the deli section).
-Even a small package goes a long way when folded or rolled.
+Look for store-brand salami, pepperoni, or prosciutto, which are often found in the deli section.
+Prosciutto is excellent for adding an airy, luxurious feel, while a hard salami provides a satisfying snap.
+Even a small package goes a long way when folded into roses or rolled tightly.

 • Cheese (2–3 varieties): $6–$8